-Based on the FDA's guidance, our plan is to conduct a Phase 3 clinical study in CMBC.
-Our plan is to include a first confirmatory element to test the safety and efficacy of REM-001 Therapy for marketing approval.
-In June 2018, we submitted to FDA a Phase 3 protocol and statistical analysis plan incorporating feedback received from the FDA at our October 2017 meeting.
+Our plan is to conduct an initial open-label, 15 patient study in CMBC to confirm planned dose and optimized trial design followed by a Phase 3 clinical study in CMBC.
+In June 2018, we submitted to the FDA a Phase 3 protocol and statistical analysis plan incorporating feedback received from the FDA at our October 2017 meeting.

-At this time, we estimate the necessary study design will be a pivotal Phase 3 multi-center study that would enroll approximately 100-150 CMBC patients who have received prior radiation therapy and chemotherapy.
-This study has been designed with input from the FDA with the goal of gaining expedited development and review through one or more of the FDA's expedited programs.
+At this time, we estimate the necessary pivotal study design will be a Phase 3 multi-center study that would enroll approximately 100-150 CMBC patients who have received prior radiation therapy and chemotherapy.
+This study design incorporates input from the FDA with the goal of gaining expedited development and review through one or more of the FDA's expedited programs.
 Following our meeting with the FDA, we undertook further analysis of the original Miravant study data and concluded that the data may support use of a lower dose than Miravant used in its original study design.
 Use of such a lower dose may have potential benefits including faster post-treatment healing and response assessment and lower drug exposure.
-Based on this analysis and discussions with regulatory and clinical consultants, including prior FDA employees or consultants, and clinical research organizations, we plan to add a preliminary confirmatory element to our Phase 3 study.
+Based on this analysis and discussions with regulatory and clinical consultants, including prior FDA employees or consultants, and clinical research organizations, we plan to add a preliminary confirmatory element to our Phase 3 study, or, if it provides a faster pathway, we may formally structure this as a standalone Phase 2 study.
 This confirmatory element anticipates treating up to 15 patients at a lower dose than used by Miravant.
 Patients treated in this confirmatory phase will not be included in the pivotal study efficacy population but their results should provide an indication that a lower dose may be as effective as the original Miravant dose and they may be used to provide a further preliminary confirmation of the potential of REM-001 Therapy in CMBC and if the results are sufficiently compelling, we may use them as guidance for the use of a slightly lowered dose in the pivotal study.
 This confirmatory phase was included in the protocol submitted to FDA in June 2018 and we have not received comment on this from FDA although based on guidance from our regulatory consultants we believe the FDA will be supportive of this design.